HarcourtsAcademy/grav-ha-user/pages/02.courses/13.technology/02.property-management/pm-technology-workshops.md

       <h3>Introduction to Harcourts One for Sales Consultants</h3>

-      This course links directly with what you learn in the 4 day Sales Programme, and it’s best to book in while the information is still fresh in your mind.
+      This course links directly with what you learn in the 4 day Sales Program, and it’s best to book in while the information is still fresh in your mind.
 The course will also cover Campaign Track – how to build: an email signature, personal profile and property drops.

       <h3>Advanced Harcourts One for Sales Consultants</h3>